rjojjr/torch-tuner/README.md

 be merged with the base model to create a new model.
 Using the default arguments, the tuner will merge your adapter and push the new model to a private Huggingface repository.

-You can skip the fine-tune job by adding the `--merge-only true` argument to your command.
+You can skip the fine-tune job by adding the `--fine-tune false` argument to your command.
-You can also skip the push by adding the `--push false` argument to your command.
+You can also skip the merge or push by adding the `--push false` or `--merge false` arguments to your command.

 ### Tuning Data